 Whenever Kerio Control processes a URL rule that requires classification of pages, Kerio Control Web Filter is activated.
 The usage will be better understood through the following example that describes a rule denying all users to access pages containing job offers:

-- 1. In the administration interface, go to HTTP Policy. - 2.
-On tab URL Rules, enable the predefined rule Deny sites rated in Kerio Control Web Filter Categories.
+- 1. In the administration interface, go to Content Filter. - 2.
+On tab Content Rules, enable the predefined rule Kerio Web Filter categories.